 - Console port-A direct connection to the switch through the console port. - Telnet-Any standard Telnet client can be used for logging into the switch. - FTP-Any standard FTP client can be used for logging into the switch. - HTTP-The switch has a Web browser management interface for users logging in via HTTP.
-This management tool is called WebView. - Secure Shell-Any standard Secure Shell client can be used for logging into the switch. - SNMP-Any standard SNMP browser can be used for logging into the switch.
+This management tool is called WebView.

+- Secure Shell-Any standard Secure Shell client can be used for logging into the switch. - SNMP-Any standard SNMP browser can be used for logging into the switch.

-For more information about connecting to the switch through one of these methods, see Chapter 2, "Logging Into the Switch," and the OmniSwitch 6250/6450 Getting Started Guide.
+For more information about connecting to the switch through one of these methods, see OmniSwitch Hardware Users Guide.